 We have been holding in-person sessions in our building since last September, with appropriate precautions.
 Our guidelines for using the building are summarised in this graphic.

 There are also detailed considerations for everyone attending in-person sessions, which are aimed at keeping everyone safe from coronavirus.
 These are communicated ahead of any attendance and can also be viewed here.

 If you have an an appointment set up for a telephone or online session, please continue to notify us by email if you need to cancel.
 You can also telephone if necessary as our office is staffed during our normal opening hours.
 There is a voicemail service where you can leave a message outside these times.

 Keeping Mentally Healthy

 The Wellness Society also produced a Coronavirus Anxiety Workbook to help people with a range of ideas and worksheets that focus on relieving and containing anxiety heightened by the pandemic.

 Click on the images to download.

 Most of our counsellors are able to offer remote sessions by telephone or video meetings, if restrictions or self-isolation require it.
-This allows the usual appointments to continue during periods of lockdown, and and can be used where one or other is not comfortable with meeting in person.
+This allows the usual appointments to continue, and can be used where one or other is not comfortable with meeting in person.